Key Takeaways

 - Temperature

-The ambient temperature has a significant say in determining your snake plant’s health too — ideally, between 70 and 90 degrees Fahrenheit during summer months would save them from cold damage since their tropical origins predispose them not to handle temperatures below 50 degrees very well.
+The ambient temperature has a significant say in determining your snake plant’s health too — ideally, between 70 to 90 degrees Fahrenheit during summer months would save them from cold damage since their tropical origins predispose them not to handle temperatures below 50 degrees very well.

 Essential Tips for Watering and Sunlight Exposure